varunmohanm/Create-an-AMI-with-Packer/README.md

 # Create-an-AMI-with-Packer
-This repository contains the procedures to provision an amazon machine image with packer.
+This repository contains the procedures to provision an amazon machine image with Hashicorp Packer.
+[Packer.io](https://www.packer.io/)

 # Prerequisites
 ### Install Packer